-- A. Applicant must be twenty-one (21) years of age, and of good moral character. - B. Applicant must have had at least four (4) years high school and be graduate of same; he or she shall have at least one (1) year pre-podiatry college education.

-- C. Present a diploma from a college of podiatric medicine recognized by the Board as being in good standing, subject to the following conditions. - 1.
+- A. Applicant must be twenty-one (21) years of age, and of good moral character. - B. Applicant must have had at least four (4) years high school and be graduate of same; he or she shall have at least one (1) year pre-podiatry college education. - C. Present a diploma from a college of podiatric medicine recognized by the Board as being in good standing, subject to the following conditions. - 1.
 Any diploma or other document required to be submitted to the Board by an applicant which is not in the English language must be accompanied by a certified translation thereof into English. - 2.
 No college of podiatry or chiropody shall be accredited by the Board as a college of good standing which does not require for graduation a course of study of at least four (4) years (eight and one-half [81⁄2] months each) and be accredited by the CPME at the time of graduation. - D. Present proof of completion of one (1) year of APMA-approved postgraduate training in the U.S. or Canada.
-If the podiatrist graduated from an accredited college of podiatric medicine prior to 1990, has continuously practiced for the past ten (10) years and has held unrestricted license(s) to practice podiatry, the one (1) year of APMA-approved postgraduate training may be waived at the Board's discretion. - E. Submit certified copy of birth certificate or valid passport. - F. Complete an application for podiatry license and submit it to the Board in the manner prescribed by the Board with a recent passport type photograph. - G. Submit fee prescribed by the Board. - H. Appear for a personal interview in the office of the Board, submit for a criminal background check and successfully pass the Jurisprudence Examination as administered by the Board.
-Submit fingerprints for state and national criminal history background checks.
+If the podiatrist graduated from an accredited college of podiatric medicine prior to 1990, has continuously practiced for the past ten (10) years and has held unrestricted license(s) to practice podiatry, the one (1) year of APMA-approved postgraduate training may be waived at the Board's discretion. - E. Submit certified copy of birth certificate or valid passport. - F. Complete an application for podiatry license and submit it to the Board in the manner prescribed by the Board with a recent passport type photograph. - G. Submit fee prescribed by the Board. - H. Submit fingerprints for state and national criminal history background checks.

-Amended March 8, 2007.
-Amended May 17, 2007.
-Amended January 24, 2008.
-Amended November 20, 2008.
-Amended November 13, 2015.
+Amended November 19, 1987; amended February 19, 2003; amended March 8, 2007; amended May 17, 2007; amended January 24, 2008; amended November 20, 2008; amended March 20, 2015; amended November 13, 2015; and amended March 16, 2017.